TylerSocholotuik/one-rep-max-calculator/README.md

 ## Closing Message

 Thank you for taking the time to review my project.
-Although a one-rep max calculator is not a useful application for the majority of people, I feel that it is an excellent demonstration of my current programming skills and self-motivation.
+Although a one-rep max calculator is only useful for strength athletes, I feel that it is an excellent demonstration of my current programming skills and self-motivation.